Understanding Invoice Finance

 These requirements have historically made invoice discounting inaccessible to smaller businesses.

-FundTap combines the key benefit of invoice discounting — confidential funding where clients pay the business directly — with the flexibility of selective use (no whole-ledger requirement) and the speed of modern fintech (hours, not days).
+FundTap combines the key benefit of invoice discounting, confidential funding where clients pay the business directly, with the flexibility of selective use (no whole-ledger requirement) and the speed of modern fintech (the same day).

 For small businesses that want the privacy and simplicity of invoice discounting without the scale or contract requirements of traditional facilities, FundTap is a practical alternative worth exploring.